bschaatsbergen/terraformbyexample/content/posts/conditionals.md

 date: "2022-08-01 19:25:00"
 ---

-Infrastructure is often deployed using certain conditions, you might want to deploy a less nodes to development than to production.
+Infrastructure is often deployed using certain conditions, you might want to deploy a less nodes to development than to production or not deploy a certain resource at all.

 Terraform provides a way to conditionally write resources using a ternary operator, the conditional expression is as following: